 There are plenty of opportunities for outdoor recreation here, including hiking, biking, kayaking and kiteboarding.
 Enjoy the beach at the Texas City Prairie Preserve.
 Learn all about the city at the Texas City Museum.
 Or shop until you drop at Tanger Outlets Galveston, featuring more than 80 retail shops.

+Cypress is an area you can go to when trips from Houston.
 Located only 27 miles away from downtown Houston, Cypress makes for a super easy day trip destination.
 Indulge in some retail therapy at the Houston Premium Outlets, featuring more than 140 retail outlets and discounted shopping.
 Families with kids looking for some educational play should check out the Little Beakers Science Lab for Kids.

 For more active options, check out the Urban Air Trampoline Park and Adventure Park.
 There are several parks where you can enjoy nature and the great outdoors, including Cypress Park, Dyess Park and John Paul Landing Park.
-Golf fans should play a round at the Blackhorse Golf Club.
+Golf fans should play around at the Blackhorse Golf Club.

 Round out your visit with a stop at the Boardwalk at Towne Lake, offering shops, restaurants and a variety of entertainment options.